 Custom data you can pass to HelpCrunch

-You can upload your custom data into HelpCrunch dashboard.
-By custom data we mean criteria that are specific for your business and its needs – things like types of subscription, registration date, whether or not a customers used particular features of your tool, etc.
+You can upload your custom data into the HelpCrunch dashboard to use for trigger emails setup later.
+By custom data we mean criteria that are specific to your business and its needs – things like types of subscription, registration date, whether or not customers used particular features of your tool, etc.

-The most common custom data examples are as following:
+The most common custom data examples are as follows:

 - Subscription plan